prAna Halle Pant Review

 I despise travel and hiking pants that don’t have pockets.
 Thankfully, the prAna Halle Pants have plenty of pockets to go around.
 My favorite, and the most functional, is the vertical zippered pocket on the right thigh.
 This pocket is perfect for items that you don’t want to loose or want secured.
 At the airport, I used this pocket for my boarding pass and phone; two items I didn’t want to be digging into my bag for all of the time.
 There are 2 rear snap closure pockets that feature cute decorations on the snaps.
 These pockets are easy to open and close with one hand, but are kind of awkward to place a phone in as the phone needs to lay horizontal.
 Like most prAna pants I own, which is my only complaint with most of prAna’s pants, are the shallow front pockets.
 Its’ hard to store much of anything in these pockets as the pocket themselves are shallow and items easily pop out when you sit down.

 The prAna Halle Pant is available in 5 colors this season: Coal (dark gray), Dark ginger (darker than khaki), Dark khaki, Black, and Cargo green.
 I tested out the Cargo green and hope to add the pants in Coal to my collection.
-The prAna Halle Pant retail for $85, which sounds steep but knowing that you can wear them through many seasons and quite a few years, adds value.
-For more information visit prAna.com
+The prAna Halle Pant price point sounds steep but knowing that you can wear them through many seasons and quite a few years, adds value.
+For more information visit prAna.com or amazon.com/prana.